dotnet/docs/docs/csharp/language-reference/keywords/where-generic-type-constraint.md

 :::code language="csharp" source="snippets/GenericWhereConstraints.cs" ID="Snippet2":::

-When declaring a class that implements an interface, the interface must come prior to the `where` clause and the constraints on type parameters.
+When declaring a class that implements an interface, the interface must come prior to the `where` clause.
 The same applies for class inheritance:

 :::code language="csharp" source="snippets/GenericWhereConstraints.cs" ID="InterfaceOrBaseClass":::